China–North Macedonia relations: 1990s to 2000s

-Although Macedonia did not propose to sever ties with the People's Republic of China, the latter does not permit its diplomatic allies to simultaneously recognize the Republic of China.
-Consequently, the People's Republic of China severed diplomatic relations with Macedonia on February 9, 1999.
-Following Macedonia's establishment of relations with the Republic of China, the People's Republic of China exercised its veto power in the UN Security Council on February 25, 1999, blocking the extension of the UN peacekeeping force's mission in Macedonia.
+Although the Republic of Macedonia did not propose to sever ties with the People's Republic of China, the latter does not permit its diplomatic allies to simultaneously recognize the Republic of China.
+Consequently, the People's Republic of China severed diplomatic relations with the Republic of Macedonia on February 9, 1999.
+Following the Republic of Macedonia's establishment of relations with the Republic of China, the People's Republic of China exercised its veto power in the UN Security Council on February 25, 1999, blocking the extension of the UN peacekeeping force's mission in the Republic of Macedonia.

-In May 2001, changes occurred in the Macedonian government.
+In May 2001, changes occurred in the government of the Republic of Macedonia.
 The newly appointed Deputy Prime Minister, Foreign Minister, and Defense Minister were reportedly not in favor of continuing diplomatic relations with the Republic of China.
-To maintain relations, the Republic of China's Foreign Minister Tien Hung-mao visited Macedonia in June of the same year, but Macedonian Foreign Minister Ilinka Mitreva refused to meet him.
+To maintain relations, the Republic of China's Foreign Minister Tien Hung-mao visited the Republic of Macedonia in June of the same year, but Foreign Minister Ilinka Mitreva refused to meet him.
 Taiwanese public opinion also generally disagreed with using money diplomacy to retain North Macedonia.
-Mitreva stated at a press conference that the Macedonian Ministry of Foreign Affairs planned to sever diplomatic relations with the Republic of China and normalize relations with the People's Republic of China.
+Mitreva stated at a press conference that the Ministry of Foreign Affairs of the Republic of Macedonia planned to sever diplomatic relations with the Republic of China and normalize relations with the People's Republic of China.

-On June 12, a spokesman for the Macedonian government announced the government's decision to recognize the People's Republic of China and restore normal diplomatic relations.
+On June 12, a spokesman for the government of the Republic of Macedonia announced the government's decision to recognize the People's Republic of China and restore normal diplomatic relations.
 On the morning of June 18, the spokesperson for the Ministry of Foreign Affairs of the Republic of China, Zhang Xiaoyue, officially announced the severance of diplomatic relations.
 The statement read, "The government of the Republic of China deeply regrets that the Macedonian government has disregarded the friendship between the two countries and succumbed to the threats and inducements of Beijing."
-Analysts believed the Macedonian government's move was intended to facilitate integration into the European Union, where all member states recognize the People's Republic of China, and also because economic and trade cooperation with the Republic of China had not been particularly effective.
+Analysts believed the government the Republic of Macedonia's move was intended to facilitate integration into the European Union, where all member states recognize the People's Republic of China, and also because economic and trade cooperation with the Republic of China had not been particularly effective.

 2010s to present

-In November 2011, the People's Republic of China provided 23 school buses to Macedonia as aid.
-This action sparked controversy in China due to a 2011 school bus accident in Gansu and the fact that Macedonia's per capita GDP (US$5,098) was comparable to China's (US$5,614) that year.
+In November 2011, the People's Republic of China provided 23 school buses to the Republic of Macedonia as aid.
+This action sparked controversy in China due to a 2011 school bus accident in Gansu and the fact that the Republic of Macedonia's per capita GDP (US$5,098) was comparable to China's (US$5,614) that year.
 Some argued that Chinese authorities should prioritize improving the school bus situation within China.